 - If so, the formal version of that explanation would have to, at some point, define the word ‘I’ in ‘3rd person’ terms, that is, without relying on any first person noun or verb or other part of grammar.

 (This is essentially an assertion that some form of the Craig interpolation theorem can be proven for any formal grammar suitable for rational discourse.
 The Craig interpolation theorem says (more-or-less), that given a set of sentences only about apples, you cannot validly deduce from them a sentence about oranges.
-I think we would say that any formal language that does not satisfy this constraint is not a language we can use for rational discourse.
+I suggest that any formal language that does not satisfy this constraint is not a language we can use for rational discourse.
 It may still be fine for poetry; but not for being rational).

 - I assert that any such attempted definition will, on inspection, turn out to be invalid.
 That is, when we look at any such purported definition, we’ll be able to see that it doesn’t quite work and hence that the explanation which it supports will also fail.
 I do of course look forward to being proven wrong, but there aren’t any attempts on the table so far.